Alex2078/Alex2078/README.md

 - 👋 Hi, I’m @Alex2078
-- 👀 I’m interested in Djano API
+- 👀 I’m interested in C
 - 🌱 I’m currently learning it
 - 💞️ I’m looking to collaborate on my project
 - 📫 How to reach me ...